slaurent22/bttv-ffz-guide/README.md

 ![](./images/bttv-settings-emote.PNG)

 ### FFZ Settings
-TODO.
-You don't need to install FFZ to just see the emotes.
+You don't need to install FFZ to just see the emotes, but it has other useful features.

 ## For Streamers